-Bread, cereals, rice and pasta Fruit and vegetables Meat and meat substitutes Milk and dairy products Fats and oils
+- Bread, cereals, rice and pasta

+- Fruit and vegetables

+- Meat and meat substitutes

+- Milk and dairy products

+- Fats and oils

 On plates, give each learner a sample of the 5 foods chosen.
 Get each student to taste each food.
 Once all learners have tasted the food, ask them to identify the food on the plate.
 Then, ask the learners which food group the food belong to.
+As the learners call out answers, write the name of each food under the relevant heading.

-BDEAD, CEDEALS, FDUIT AND MEAT AND MILK AND 2JIO DAN 2T AT DICE AND DASTA VEGETADLES MEAT SUDSTITUTES DAIDY PRODUCTS
+BDEAD, CEDEALS, Dice and dasta FDUIT AND VEGETADLES MEAT AND MEAT SUDSTITUTES MILK AND DAIDA DDODUCTS FATS AND OILS